GemberPHP/event-sourcing/docs/background.md

 As a consequence, a domain event can now be reused by multiple different aggregates, or better called now, "business decision models".
-This allows us to create business decision models based on a subset of domain events, or even on domain events from different aggregates, or better called now, "domain identifiers".
+This allows us to create business decision models based on a subset of domain events, or even on domain events from different aggregates, or better called now, "domain tags".

 This aligns well with the way EventStorming looks at aggregates nowadays.
 What they used to call aggregates are often seen as "systems" or "consistent business rules",